drowe67/freedv-gui/USER_MANUAL.md

 ### Reporting

 While not required, it is recommended to enable reporting so that others can see who is currently receiving them.
-Both sides of a contact must have this enabled in order for this feature to work.
-To configure reporting, simply enable the feature here and enter your callsign and current grid square.
+This will also allow the FreeDV applicaton to control the radio's frequency and mode.
+Both sides of a contact must have this enabled in order for contacts to be reported.
+To configure reporting, simply enable the feature here and enter your callsign and current grid square/locator.

 For more information about the reporting feature, see the "FreeDV Reporting" section below.